How-To: Sending data to the Data Portal

 1. Cycle : Time interval for data collection

-2. Trigger : Variable in CODESYS triggering logging of the Application Variable
+2. Trigger : Variable in CODESYS triggering logging of the Application Variable.
+Define this variable if you want to log the value of the variable on an event.

 3. Application variable : Name of the CODESYS variable holding the value